 Did you start your business when you purchased the AP Lazer or did you purchase it to diversify an existing business?

 We purchased our AP Lazer to start a new business venture.
 We formulated a proper business on paper and have been learning the machine and software over the last several months.

 What is your business and how would you describe it?

 Our business is about creating one of a kind pieces and products.
 Creating graphic designs of our own and displaying them to potential buyers who will connect with our ideas and hopefully order!

 How have you marketed your laser business and products?

-I have marketed my products by making things and giving them away to friends, family, kids’ school, local places of business, etc. In return, all of the jobs I have gotten have been cultivated from those items I gave away.
-Posting items I have made on my Facebook page, sharing them, letting anyone and everyone I know what I am doing and simply asking people to tell their friends.
+I have marketed my products by making things and giving them away to friends, family, kids’ schools, local places of business, etc. In return, all of the jobs I have gotten have been cultivated from those items I gave away.
+Posting items I have made on my Facebook page, sharing them, letting anyone and everyone I know what I am doing, and simply asking people to tell their friends.

 Do you have a website, and do you think it is necessary?